tomaskul/tomaskul.github.io/collections/_posts/2022-07-25-bikepacking-second-city-divide-pt1.md

 ![SCD22-3-kielder]({{ site.url }}/assets/images/scd22/day3-kielder.jpg)

 Descend into Kielder forest was as nice as any Scottish equivalent to my pleasant surprise.
 I was riding on getting food at the visitor centre for a late breakfast/early lunch.
 On arrival all places seemed too commercial to be welcoming and inclusive of cyclists.
-When I was about to either throw my bike over into the beer garden of a near by kitchen/bar or leave I bumped into another touring ready cyclist - Stuart, who was also riding SCD!
+When I was about to either throw my bike over into the beer garden of a near by kitchen/bar or leave, I bumped into another touring ready cyclist - Stuart, who was also exploring SCD!

 We left our bikes behind, got a table and a meal with bunch of drinks each as we shared stories and experiences along the route.
 It turns out he set off Monday morning, and even with half-day lead I managed to overtake him.
 Possibly because I opted out for grim road side 'camp spots' opposed to comfy bothies! - (not a brag, should've stopped at least one bothy)